 We process your personal data for purposes listed below:

-- To deliver and administer your education including short course or apprenticeship
+- To deliver and administer your education including short course or apprenticeships

-- To keep a record of your studies e.g. your academic processes, your application and enrolment, registration, academic support, assessment and graduation
+- To keep a record of your studies e.g. your academic progress, your application and enrolment, registration, academic support, assessment and graduation

-- To administer placements if this is a requirement of your course, e.g. by providing information about you to a placement provider
+- To administer placements if this is a requirement of your course, e.g. by providing information about you to a placement provider, or planning your placement

 - To administer partnership arrangements, for example to provide information to a funding provider or other partner organisation where you are engaging with a funded project or a partnership arrangement